 The Battle of Waterloo, fought on 18 June 1815, was the final defeat of the master tactician and strategist, Napoleon Bonaparte at the hands of Lord Arthur Wellesley, Duke of Wellington.
 It was an epic struggle, marked by desperate charges and extreme displays of heroism.

 During breakfast the morning before the battle, Napoleon was warned by his staff not to take Wellington and his infantry head-on.
 Napoleon snapped, “Because you have been beaten by Wellington you consider him a great general.
-And now, I will tell you that his is a bad general, that the English are bad troops, and that this affair is nothing more serious than eating one’s breakfast.”
+And now, I will tell you that he is a bad general, that the English are bad troops, and that this affair is nothing more serious than eating one’s breakfast.”
 He could not have been more wrong.

-Over 7,000 French cavalry charged against the British “squares”–rigid, rectangular formations of soldiers designed to impede the otherwise overpowering impact of a mounted charge.
+At the climax of the battle that ensued, over 7,000 French cavalry charged against the British “squares”–rigid, rectangular formations of soldiers designed to impede the otherwise overpowering impact of a mounted charge.
 Sergeant Tom Morris of the British 73rd Regiment marveled at the utter determination of the French legions, “their appearance was of such a formidable nature that I thought we did not have the slightest chance against them.”
 Lieutenant Rees Gronow of the 1st Regiment of Foot Guards described the sound of bullets against the breastplates of French cuirassiers as, “…the noise of a violent hail storm beating on panes of glass.”

 But the sheer force of Napoleon’s cavalry proved to be no match for the genius and inspired leadership of Wellington, and the destructive power of disciplined and well-positioned British infantry.